top of page

 How long is the bus from Bishkek to Tashkent?

-About 12–15 hours, though bus delays at immigration can extend this.
+About 12–15 hours, depending on bus delays at immigration.

 Where do you buy tickets?